 Constant Dollar Value Plan

-In order to execute this plan, what needs to be decided is the frequency of this change because that will determine the costs associated with this strategy.
-Investors need to allow some leeway to the constant dollar value plan in order to ensure that their transaction costs do not east into their profits, especially in a volatile market where the constant dollar value can be breached frequently.
+To execute this plan, what needs to be decided is the frequency of this change because that will determine the costs associated with this strategy.
+Investors need to allow some leeway to the constant dollar value plan to ensure that their transaction costs do not east into their profits, especially in a volatile market where the constant dollar value can be breached frequently.

 The most prominent aspect of this plan is the ease of execution.
-Taking into consideration the pre-determined action points and periods, an investor is always certain about his fixed exposure to equities, thus alleviating the worry of exposing himself to increased risk.
+Considering the pre-determined action points and periods, an investor is always certain about his fixed exposure to equities, thus alleviating the worry of exposing himself to increased risk.

 Constant Ratio Plan

 The constant ratio plan is based on the idea that the aggressive and conservative portions of the portfolio are set according to a ratio.
 For instance, a ratio of 1:1 between the two segments means that half of the portfolio will be invested in stocks while the other half will be invested in defensive securities like bonds.
 On the other hand, a ratio of 1.5:1 between aggressive and defensive segments respectively means that 60% of the portfolio will comprise stocks while 40% will be invested in bonds.

 While in both the Constant Dollar Value Plan and the Constant Ratio Plan, the equities portion is rebalanced at pre-determined periods based on whether stocks have risen or fallen, in the sense of pre-determined ratios, the Constant Ratio Plan goes beyond the Constant Dollar Value Plan by fixing a relationship between the two portions.